signetlabdei/sem/sem/dashboard/README.md

 ### The layout and features of the dashboard:
 Starting from the top, the dashboard is divided into the following sections:
 ###### Dropdown filters along with a time filter:
 All the filter values in the dropdown are populated (according to the log file passed) as the dashboard first initializes.
-The dropdown filters have an inbuilt search box as well 'Select All' and 'Deselect All' buttons.
+The dropdown filters have an inbuilt search box as well as 'Select All' and 'Deselect All' buttons.
 A few points to note about the filters:
 - These filters act as global filters for both the graph and the table.
 - Any unspecified filters are assumed to be 'free' and can take any value.
 For example, if 'context=[0,1]', 'function=['f1']' and 'Upper Time Limit:1', then the logs with (context=0 or context=1) and (function=f1) and (timestamp<1) will be displayed.
 - The log severity class filter acts as a filter for all the components selected by the component filter.
 For example, if 'componentA' and 'componentB' are selected along with severity class 'INFO', then the logs of 'componentA' with 'INFO' and logs of 'componentB' with 'INFO' will be displayed.